19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Composition of offences

-68\.—(1) The Director may compound any offence under this Act that is not mentioned in subsection (2) but is prescribed as a compoundable offence by the appropriate Minister under section 73, by collecting from a person reasonably suspected of having committed the offence a sum described in subsection (3).
+68\.—(1) The Director may compound any offence under this Act that is not mentioned in subsection (2) or (2A) but is prescribed as a compoundable offence by the appropriate Minister under section 73, by collecting from a person reasonably suspected of having committed the offence a sum described in subsection (3).

+[Act 11 of 2019 wef 01/04/2019]

-(2) The Director-General may compound any offence under sections 28, 29 and 33 to 45 and that is prescribed as a compoundable offence by the appropriate Minister under section 73, by collecting from a person reasonably suspected of having committed the offence a sum described in subsection (3).
+(2) The Director-General may compound any offence under sections 28, 29, 33 to 37 and 40 to 45 and that is prescribed as a compoundable offence by the appropriate Minister under section 73, by collecting from a person reasonably suspected of having committed the offence a sum described in subsection (3).

+[Act 11 of 2019 wef 01/04/2019]

+(2A) The Director-General, Food Administration may compound any offence under section 38 or 39 if that is prescribed as a compoundable offence by the appropriate Minister under section 73, by collecting from a person reasonably suspected of having committed the offence a sum described in subsection (3).

+[Act 11 of 2019 wef 01/04/2019]

 (3) The composition sum for the purposes of compounding a compoundable offence under subsection (1) or (2) is a sum not exceeding the lower of the following: